SILVER CUTLERY – VALUATIONS, GUIDE & TIPS

 If you can provide a weight of just one item then we would ask for the weight of the table fork as this is normally the heaviest item.

 Technically a canteen is a container for a service of silver flatware or silver cutlery.
-If your service of silver cutlery is contained within a canteen then it may add a slight premium depending on the quality of the canteen.
-You can always provide an image of the canteen for us to asses if you like.
+If your service of silver cutlery is contained within a canteen then it may add a premium depending on the quality of the canteen.
+Providing an image of the canteen will help us to assess the impact on the value.

 A canteen on legs is not as sought after as a canteen without legs (like in the above image) and as such command a premium.